Extremelyd1/HKMP/README.md

 Normally, these IDs start at `1` and incrementally increase the more skins you use, but it is possible to manually edit the ID files to use other IDs.

 ## Incompatible mods

 This section contains a list of mods that are incompatible with HKMP to various degrees.

 - **Exaltation**: Part of the HKMP UI might become inaccessible due to the Exaltation mod overlapping it with invisible elements.

 ## Contributing

 There are a few ways you can contribute to this project, which are all outlined below.
 Please also read and adhere to the [contributing guide](https://github.com/Extremelyd1/HKMP/blob/master/CONTRIBUTING.md).

 ### Github issues

 If you have any suggestions or bug reports, please leave them at the [issues page](https://github.com/Extremelyd1/HKMP/issues).
 Make sure to label the issues correctly and provide a proper explanation.
 Suggestions or feature requests can be labeled with "Enhancement", bug reports with "Bug", etc.

 ### Entity system

-The entity system (or colloquially known as "enemy sync") is a system that allows entities (enemies and bosses in the game) to be synchronized across clients.
+The entity system (or colloquially known as "enemy sync") is a system that allows entities (enemies and bosses in the game) to be synchronised across clients.
 This system requires an implementation per distinct (complex) entity in its current implementation.
 Each implementation requires a significant amount of work to finish and Hollow Knight features ~150 entities, of which at least 47 are complex (namely bosses).
 Therefore, contribution is welcome and encouraged in order to help finish this system.